 Take the Bus to Holy Island

 If you’re planning to visit Holy Island by bus then you’ll need the 505 or 515 services that run between Newcastle Upon Tyne and Berwick Upon Tweed.
 They stop at Beal crossroads on request – so ask the driver then you get on.
 From Beal crossroads, it’s a 4.8 mile (7.7 kilometres) walk to the village on Holy Island, including crossing the causeway which is a mile long (1.6 kilometres).
 The local 477 bus route runs from Berwick Upon Tweed station during the summer, but you must check the timetables.
-There is also a Holy Island Shuttle that runs to Holy Island, this is run by a local taxi company and again, please check, it is an intermittent service and depends upon demand.
+If you’re staying in Berwick, check our our guide on what to do in Berwick here) There is also a Holy Island Shuttle Bus that runs to Holy Island, this is run by a local taxi company and again, please check, it is an intermittent service and depends upon demand.
 There are details here, but its best to call them to find our details for when you plan to visit.

 Walk to Holy Island